-Annual Funding Estimate: \$600,000
+Annual Funding Estimate: \$250,000

-Objectives Activities 1.
-Provide ongoing technical assistance, farm planning, and cost-sharing services to the ag community Complete 10-15 Individual Stewardship Plans (farm plans) for ag operators, prioritizing those operating in multiple critical areas.
+Objectives Activities Provide ongoing technical assistance, farm planning, and cost-sharing services to the ag community a.
+Complete 10-15 Individual Stewardship Plans (farm plans) for ag operators, prioritizing those operating in multiple critical areas. b.
 Facilitate and complete 3-6 ag cost-share projects with landowners, depending on funding.
-2. Increase Agricultural Viability b.
-Improve pathways for beginning farmers and ranchers to gain skills and resources necessary to succeed in farming as a career.
-Work with land management partners to increase access to agricultural land for beginning farmers and ranchers.
+2. Increase Agricultural Viability a.
+Improve pathways for beginning farmers and ranchers to gain skills and resources necessary to succeed in farming as a career. b.
+Work with land management partners to increase access to agricultural land for beginning farmers and ranchers. c.
 Implement BMPs that help reduce costs or increase profitability for agricultural businesses in the islands.
-3. Improve community understanding and increase implementation of "climate smart" agricultural practices b.
-Pursue higher levels of funding and implementation of carbon sequestering BMPs including biochar application, no-till seeding, soil health improvements, agroforestry, and other practices as outlined by NRCS and other agencies.
-Develop and implement a "carbon plan" framework and calculator to quantify and communicate carbon impacts of relevant BMPs.
+3. Improve community understanding and increase implementation of "climate smart" agricultural practices a.
+Pursue higher levels of funding and implementation of carbon sequestering BMPs including biochar application, no-till seeding, soil health improvements, agroforestry, and other practices as outlined by NRCS and other agencies. b.
+Develop a "carbon plan" framework and calculator to quantify and communicate carbon impacts of relevant BMPs. c.
 Maintain and expand No Till Drill rental program providing low cost access to this shared equipment for ag producers.
-4. Facilitate implementation of the Voluntary Stewardship Program (VSP). b. c. d.
-Protect and enhance critical areas where they interface with agriculture through planning and implementation of BMPs.
-Support the VSP Work Group to implement VSP Adaptive Management Plan.
-Maintain monitoring activities and protocols as identified in the VSP Work Plan and Adaptive Management Plan, monitoring for both BMP implementation and effectiveness metrics.
-Provide technical assistance to VSP participants in accordance with San Juan County VSP contract requirements.
+Program (VSP). a.
+Protect and enhance critical areas where they interface with agriculture through planning and implementation of BMPs. b.
+Support the VSP Work Group to implement VSP Adaptive Management Plan. c.
+Maintain monitoring activities and protocols as identified in the VSP Work Plan and Adaptive Management Plan, monitoring for both BMP implementation and effectiveness metrics. d.
+Provide technical assistance to VSP participants in accordance with San Juan County VSP contract requirements. e.
 Conduct ongoing survey of ag producers to evaluate long-term viability, including economic and climate trends.

-- 5. Improve countywide infrastructure that benefits ag viability and optimizes use of organic material waste streams. - a.
-Seek to expand subsidized access to equipment for local landowners and businesses. - b.
+5. Improve countywide infrastructure that benefits ag viability and optimizes use of organic material waste streams. a.
+Seek to expand subsidized access to heavy use equipment for local landowners and businesses. b.
 Work to improve countywide infrastructure and supply chains for commercial-scale processing and application of organic materials, including composting and biochar.